 What is healthcare data privacy, and why is it important?

-Healthcare statistics privacy protects sensitive medical records to maintain patient consideration and prevent harm like identification theft.
+Healthcare data privacy protects sensitive medical records to maintain patient trust and prevent harm like identity theft.

 What are some common threats to healthcare data privacy?

-Common threats include cyberattacks, insider threats, inadequate security features, and fact breaches.
+Common threats include cyberattacks, insider threats, inadequate security measures, and breaches.

 How can healthcare organizations protect patient data from cyberattacks?